Heracol/Python-Tennis-Game/README.md

 # Python-Tennis-Game
-Simple Tennis &amp; Double Tennis Game in Python and Pygame By Pranav
+Simple Tennis &amp; Double Tennis Game in Python and Pygame\n By Pranav